urbanairship/python-library/docs/push.rst

 An audience should specify one or more devices.
-An audience can be a device, such as a ``channel``, a tag, alias, segment, location or a combination.
+An audience can be a device, such as a ``channel``, a tag, alias, segment, location, or a combination.
 Audience selectors are combined with ``and_``, ``or_``, and ``not_``.

 .. py:data:: urbanairship.push.all_